Apoptosis-inducing and antiangiogenic activity of partially purified protein from the pericarp of Zanthoxylum rhetsa in vitro and in vivo

 Zanthoxylum rhetsa partially purified proteins induces apoptosis and DNA fragmentation in vitro and in vivo

-Staining of the cells with Giemsa showed the typical formation of apoptotic bodies in the cells treated with ZRPPP indicating the proapoptotic action of ZRPPP also this fact was further validated by acridine orange–ethidium bromide staining which clearly showed yellow-green fluorescence in treated cells indicating apoptosis [Figure 5]a and [Figure 5]b.
+The formation of apoptotic bodies in the cells treated with ZRPPP was confirmed by Giemsa Staining, indicating that ZRPPP has a proapoptotic effect.
+This fact was also confirmed by acridine orange-ethidium bromide staining, which clearly showed yellow-green fluorescence in treated cells, indicating apoptosis.
+[Figure 5]a and [Figure 5]b.
 The disintegration of DNA is one of the hallmarks of apoptosis; DNA of MCF-7 cells pretreated with ZRPPP showed the fragmentation pattern of DNA as compared to the intact linear DNA in untreated cells, indicating the apoptotic ability of ZRPPP [Figure 5]c.
 Similar outcomes were evident in vivo, EAC cells treated with 25 mg/kg ZRPPP per animal; staining of the treated and the control EAC cells showed the typical apoptotic behavior in Giemsa and acridine orange–ethidium bromide staining.
 Cellular DNA fragmentation was seen in treated mice as compared to the linear DNA in control EAC-bearing mice [Figure 6]a and [Figure 6]b.
 Treated in vivo EAC cells showed apoptotic bodies which are prominent feature of apoptosis.
 DNA fragmentation was also observed the treated cells [Figure 6]c.

 |Figure 5: Apoptotic activity of ZRPPP in vitro (MCF7 cells). (a) Giemsa staining, (b) Acridine orange–ethidium bromide, (c) DNA fragmentation in treated cells (Lane 1: control, Lane 2: treated).
 Statistical significance: * P < 0.05, **P < 0.001, ****P < 0.0001.
 ZRPPP: Zanthoxylum rhetsa partially purified proteins|